launchdarkly/dotnet-server-sdk/README.md

 [![CircleCI](https://circleci.com/gh/launchdarkly/dotnet-server-sdk.svg?style=shield)](https://circleci.com/gh/launchdarkly/dotnet-server-sdk)
 [![Documentation](https://img.shields.io/static/v1?label=GitHub+Pages&message=API+reference&color=00add8)](https://launchdarkly.github.io/dotnet-server-sdk)

+The LaunchDarkly Server-Side SDK for .NET is designed primarily for use in multi-user systems such as web servers and applications.
+It follows the server-side LaunchDarkly model for multi-user contexts.
+It is not intended for use in desktop and embedded systems applications.

+For using LaunchDarkly in *client-side* .NET applications, including mobile (Xamarin) applications and desktop applications, refer to our [Xamarin SDK](https://github.com/launchdarkly/xamarin-client-sdk).

 ## LaunchDarkly overview

 [LaunchDarkly](https://www.launchdarkly.com) is a feature management platform that serves over 100 billion feature flags daily to help teams build better software, faster.
 [Get started](https://docs.launchdarkly.com/docs/getting-started) using LaunchDarkly today!